Earthquake: Clusters

 Most earthquakes form part of a sequence, related to each other in terms of location and time.
 Most earthquake clusters consist of small tremors that cause little to no damage, but there is a theory that earthquakes can recur in a regular pattern.
 Earthquake clustering has been observed, for example, in Parkfield, California where a long-term research study is being conducted around the Parkfield earthquake cluster.

+The quantitative analysis of these sequences is the primary focus of statistical seismology.